yasserfarouk/negmas/docs/overview.rst

 the classes we mentioned so far fit together

 .. image:: overview.png
-  :width: 600

 The most important points to notice about this figure are the following:

--  Almost all entities are ``NamedObject``\ s which means they have a *user assigne* name used for debugging, printing, and logging, and a *system assigned* id used when prgramatically accessing the object.
+-  Almost all entities are ``NamedObject``\ s which means they have a *user assigned* name used for debugging, printing, and logging, and a *system assigned* id used when programatically accessing the object.
-   For example, agents request negotaitions with other agents from the world using the partner’s *id* not *name*.
+   For example, agents request negotiations with other agents from the world using the partner’s *id* not *name*.
 -  ``Controller`` objects can access neither worlds nor mechanisms directly and they depend on agents to create them and on negotiators to negotiate for them.
--  A ``UtilityFunction`` in negmas is an active entity, it is not just a methematical function but it can have state, access the mechanism state or settings (through its own ``AgentMechanismInterface``) and can change its returned value for the same output during the negotiation.
+-  A ``UtilityFunction`` in negmas is an active entity, it is not just a mathematical function but it can have state, access the mechanism state or settings (through its own ``AgentMechanismInterface``) and can change its returned value for the same output during the negotiation.
 Ufuns need not be dyanmic in this sense but they can be.